 Visa.
 Philippine passport holders should apply for a visa not more than three months before their intended date of travel.
 Visa applications can only be processed through accredited travel agencies.
 Applying for a single entry visa would cost Php 1,300.
 In addition to the visa fee, expect to shell out some cash to obtain these requirements: photo, bank certificate, birth certificate, marriage certificate.

 Accommodation.
 I had set a budget of Php 13,500 per person for 9 nights for accommodation (average of Php 1,500 a night) and the one we had assigned to take care of booking accommodations did a very good job of keeping within budget.
-We stayed in Airbnb apartments, a hostel, and even a minshuku (a family operated bed and breakfast)!
+My three friends and I stayed in Airbnb apartments, a hostel, and even a minshuku (a family operated bed and breakfast)!
 There are many properties on Airbnb, you just have to be meticulous as the initial price shown is the cost per night only; there will be additional fees (cleaning fee and service fee).
 A dorm bed in a hostel would cost 2,500 JPY and above; most hostels in Japan do not offer free breakfast.
 The most expensive accommodation for this trip was the minshuku in Ainokura Village, which set us back 8,800 JPY (Php 3,350) each for a night, but this also included awesome home cooked breakfast and dinner and a very memorable stay at a farmhouse.

 Food.
 You can save on food if you are willing to eat onigiri (rice balls) for your every meal.
 We decided not to be such tightwads and ate at a variety of places.
-Sometimes we'd buy boxed meals from the convenience store, sometimes from shops at the stations, sometimes we'd eat in fastfood donburi or soba or curry shops, sometimes in restaurants (like Nishiazabu Gogyo in Roppongi, their black ramen was so good!).
-Our meals would range from 400 JPY to 1,000 JPY, spending an average of 2,300 JPY per day.
+Sometimes we'd buy boxed meals from the convenience store, sometimes from shops at the stations, sometimes we'd eat in fastfood donburi or soba or curry shops, sometimes in restaurants (like Gogyo in Roppongi, their burnt ramen was so good!).
+Our meals would range from 400 JPY to 1,200 JPY, spending an average of 2,300 JPY per day.

 Admission Fees.
 Most of the temples, castles, and gardens will charge an admission fee from 200 JPY to 1,500 JPY.
 Some would also have audio guides available for rent.
 Some would also offer combo tickets.
 Do research beforehand.